 For the vast majority of electric vehicle (EV) drivers, plugging in the car at home is the most convenient way of charging it up.
 By simply plugging into a home charging wallbox while the vehicle is parked up and setting the charging time to start during off-peak power times, cost and environmentally conscious motorists can wake up to a fully charged EV battery every morning.

 This doesn’t work for everyone though.
-Around a third of households in the UK don’t have off-street parking outside their homes, and this can make charging an EV much more complicated.
+Around 25% of households in the UK don’t have easy access to off-street parking outside their homes, and this can make charging an EV much more complicated.
 This is because EV drivers who park on the road outside their home are forced to either charge their EV at public or work charging stations or run cables across the pavement that separates their property from their parking spot.

 Several issues could affect EV and Plug-In Hybrid (PHEV) drivers who want to charge their vehicle outside their homes in this way.
 The big questions that most people will be asking themselves are ‘what are the possible legal implications of doing this?’, ‘what would happen if someone injured themselves by tripping over the charging cable?’ and ‘is it possible to safely charge up a plug-in car with extension cables?’